Close Menu

 PREVENTING A PULMONARY EMBOLISM

 You cannot predict a pulmonary embolism.
 However, you can take steps to prevent clots in the deep veins of your legs.
-If you have a clot in the deep veins of your legs, it may break off and go to your lungs or heart.
-Avoiding deep vein thrombosis (DVT) will help you prevent pulmonary embolism.
+If you have a clot in the deep veins of your legs, then it may break off and move to your lungs or heart.
+Avoiding deep vein thrombosis (DVT) will help prevent a pulmonary embolism.

 There are many ways to prevent a pulmonary embolism.
-Most of these ways involve taking care of yourself by making sure there is good circulation in your legs.
+Most of them involve taking care of yourself by making sure there is good circulation in your legs.
 For example, you can use the following:

 • Blood thinners.
-Blood thinners are given to people who might experience a clot both before and after surgery.
-Additionally, if you are in the hospital with a heart attack or stroke, then you might be given a blood thinner.
+Blood thinners can prevent clots both before and after surgery.
+Additionally, if you are in the hospital with a heart attack or stroke, then you might take a blood thinner.

 • Compression stockings.
 Compression stockings are longer than a sock.
-These stockings compress your legs.
-This helps your veins and leg muscles efficiently move the blood in your legs.
+They compress your legs.
+This helps your veins and leg muscles move the blood in your legs.
 Compression stockings are safe and they don’t cost a lot of money.
-Typically, you will be given a pair of compression stockings after a general surgery.
+Usually, you wear compression stockings after a surgery.
 This helps the blood flow in your legs while you are laying down.

 • Elevating your legs.
-Elevating your legs during the day and at night is also a good way to help the circulation in your legs.
+Elevating your legs during the day and at night is also a good way to help the blood flow in your legs.
 Put your legs up the wall or on the headboard of your bed.

 • Pneumatic compression.
 This is a form of treatment that uses a machine attached to cuffs that go around your thighs or calves.
 The machine inflates the cuffs with air.
 Then it deflates every few minutes.
-When it inflates and deflates it massages the veins in your legs and improves blood flow.
+When it does this it massages the veins in your legs and improves blood flow.

 • Walking.
 Walking as soon as you can after an operation can help prevent a pulmonary embolism.